IHE/ITI.PCF/input/pagecontent/ch-P.md

 - confidentialityCode that would indicate that the Document can only be viewed, it cannot be incorporated or copied.
 - use of this document shall result in an ATNA emergency access audit event

-## P.4 Dynamic Use Models

-It has also been suggested that documents should simply be published with the expected codes, and that only on use of a document that ALL current Patient Privacy Policy Acknowledgements are evaluated against with the code on the document.
-In this way revocation is more dynamic.

-## P.5 Security Labeling Service Models
+## P.4 Security Labeling Service Models

 Data may be "Normal" medical data or "Restricted" medical data.
 The distinction is for this IG focused purely on data classification for sensitive topics.